 What we do

-We aim to create a space for debate and knowledge-sharing, bringing together academics, practitioners and the public to discuss the latest research, insights, and developments in co-production.
-For example, we host workshops and an annual discussion panel, the first launched in March 2022.
+- Create a space for debate and knowledge-sharing, bringing together academics, practitioners and the public to discuss the latest research, insights, and developments in co-production.
+For example, we host workshops and an annual discussion panel.

 Projects